When you drive a truck, you need to have one of the best shocks for trucks so that you can have a smooth ride without all the shaking and bouncing.

 Different types of trucks will require different kinds of shocks.
 Just to give you an idea, off-road trucks, pickup trucks, and SUVs all need to have different kinds of shock absorbers.

 For off-road trucks, a monotube gas shock or an external reservoir shock absorber is compatible.
 For pickup trucks, regular replacement shocks are compatible.
-For SUVs, you can have a twin-tube shock, air spring shock, or monotube gas shock.
+Similarly, for SUVs, you can have a twin-tube shock, air spring shock, or monotube gas shock.

 Price and Brand